Keyur786/Ecodev-Frontend/README.md

 ## Contact

-For any inquiries or support, please contact the project team at [contact@farmtech.ca](mailto:contact@farmtech.ca).
+For any inquiries or support, please contact the project team at [contact@ecodevs.ca](mailto:contact@ecodevs.ca).